johno/pixyll/_posts/2022-01-02-paying_yourself_llc.md

 Just kidding.

-You’ll choose between getting a direct transfer deposit into your personal bank account, or by writing a check to yourself.
+You’ll choose between getting a direct transfer deposit into your bank account, or by writing a check to yourself.

 Good Luck!